nidve01/bootstrap/README-postInstall.md

     "version": "v2"
 }
 ```
-Note: This basic demo does not includes pushing images to registry and deploying to target endpoints.
+Note: This basic demo does not includes pushing images to a registry and deploying to target endpoints.

 Now open the Qubeship app http://192.168.99.100:7000 (please refer to the installation success message for your APP URL, as it may differ from the shown default) and follow the project build.

 ## Bring your own repo, registry & target

-### Install Minikube (Do this if you will need to create a target endpoint for your deployments)
+### Install Minikube (Do this if you will need a new target endpoint for your deployments)

 <a href="https://kubernetes.io/docs/getting-started-guides/minikube/" target="_new">Minikube</a> is a tool that makes it easy to run Kubernetes locally.
 Minikube runs a single-node Kubernetes cluster inside a VM on your laptop.
 It is suitable both for users looking to try out Kubernetes and to develop with it day-to-day.